Sell my house fast in Jackson, Mississippi with an iBuyer

 Population, job market and cost of living

-The population in this city is around 160,000.
+The population in this city is around 147,758, with a growth rate of -2.02%.

 The cost of living is lower than the national average.
 While it's slightly higher than Mississippi's average, it's still a very affordable place to live.
 This charming city attracts a variety of residents that are looking to live somewhere that feels quaint, but is progressive.
-With a low cost of living, plenty of recreational opportunity and a strong sense of community amongst neighborhoods, Jackson will continue attracting residents interested in moving to Mississippi.
+With a low cost of living, plenty of recreational opportunities and a strong sense of community amongst neighborhoods, Jackson will continue attracting residents interested in moving to Mississippi.

 Jackson real estate market details